 The Denver Tech Center (DTC) “urban village” is located in the corporate complex off of I-25, south of Denver.
 Its many big businesses don’t detract from its own unique, community environment and atmosphere—if nothing else, it adds a special flavor to the area.
 Living in DTC offers access to beautiful buildings, multiple housing options, and a variety of nearby restaurants, entertainment venues and shops.

-You can’t mention downtown Boulder without talking about the beautiful Flatiron Mountains, which offer residents a clear view from just about every street, and the Rocky Mountains that are just behind them.
+You can’t mention downtown Boulder without talking about the beautiful Flatiron and Rocky Mountains, which offer residents a clear view from just about every street.
 Boulder is a favorite tourist destination, but its downtown living offers a quaint and self-contained community atmosphere, complete with charming stores, shops, boutiques, healthy restaurants, many entertainment options, and much more.